RENoMafex/shiftOut/README.md

 Also there are overloads for feeding an array of `uint8_t`, either with or without a `latchPin`.

+The Library compiles flawlessly for all targetplatforms wich can use the Arduino framework.

 ## Examples

 See examples folder.